“Free the child’s potential and you transform him into the world.” Dr. Maria Montessori

 What is Montessori?

-Montessori is a research-based, empirically-validated, student-centered and time-tested approach to education, named for Dr. Maria Montessori, the first female physician in Italy and a pioneer in the study of child development and psychology.
+Montessori is an evidence-based, empirically-validated, student-centered and time-tested approach to education, named for Dr. Maria Montessori, the first female physician in Italy and a pioneer in the study of child development and psychology.
 Many of Montessori’s discoveries, at the time controversial, are now considered common knowledge in the fields of child development and education.
 A humanitarian and devout Catholic, she was nominated three times for the Nobel Peace Prize.

 In 1907, Montessori founded the Casa dei Bambini, a school for mentally ill and disabled children in Rome.
 At that time, the mentally and physically challenged were usually believed to be incapable of academic learning.
 However, Montessori found that when offered the appropriate environment, guidance and materials, the students were capable of great things.
 Observing that that all young children have an innate curiosity and desire to learn, Montessori said: “free the child’s potential, and you will transform him into the world.”